Case of the Day – Friday, December 12, 2025

 The Brands tore up the asphalt a bit…

 Their golden-age digs had a driveway that attached to Corewood Lane.
 The new resort owners, the Brands, promptly began obstructing Corewood Lane, even tearing out big chunks of the asphalt.
-Finally being roused from their retired reverie by the Brands’ unfriendly conduct — which even included the Brands trimming trees on the Tinnes’ property — the retired couple sued for a judgment that Corewood Lane had become a public road by implied dedication.
-They asked for an injunction against future obstruction, and treble damages for the cut tree limbs.
+Finally being roused from their retired reverie by the Brands’ unfriendly conduct, which even included the Brands trimming trees on the Tinnes’ property, the retired couple sued for a judgment that Corewood Lane had become a public road by implied dedication.
+They asked for an injunction against future obstruction and treble damages for the cut tree limbs.

 The trial court obliged on a record that was pretty thin.
-It ordered that Corewood was public, told the Branches to repave it, pay $10,000 to the Tinnes for having obstructed it, and $250 (which it trebled to $750) for having trimming the Tinnes’ trees without permission.
+It ordered that Corewood was public, told the Branches to repave it, pay $10,000 to the Tinnes for having obstructed it, and $250 (which it trebled to $750) for having trimmed the Tinnes’ trees without permission.

 The Court of Appeals reversed it all.